Table of Contents

 Healthy accounts receivable (AR) is crucial for small businesses.
 It directly impacts your cash flow and ability to grow.
 Implementing these best practices can help you maintain a healthy AR and improve your financial stability.

-Define Clear Credit Policies
+Defining Clear Credit Policies for Your Business

 Establishing clear credit policies upfront sets the stage for smooth transactions and fewer payment issues.
 A well-defined policy outlines payment terms, acceptable payment methods, and any penalties for late payments.
 This clarity helps customers understand their obligations and reduces the likelihood of misunderstandings.
 Documenting your credit policy provides a reference point for both you and your customers, making it easier to address any payment discrepancies.
 Consider offering early payment discounts to incentivize prompt payment.
 This can improve your cash flow and reduce the number of outstanding invoices.
 For example, offering a 2% discount for payments made within 10 days can encourage customers to pay sooner.
 Clearly communicating these terms in your invoices and contracts ensures everyone is on the same page.
 Learn more about optimizing your invoice management and revenue recognition with modern solutions.